-A published author at 19, Margery Allingham dabbled in occult-themed pulp fiction and playwriting before finding her calling in murder mysteries.
+A published writer at 19, mystery author Margery Allingham dabbled in occult-themed pulp fiction and playwriting before finding her calling with murder.
 More than 25 novels and short story collections feature, to some degree, her gentleman detective Albert Campion and his ex-burglar valet Magersfontein Lugg.
 A mysterious rogue equally at home in British high society or London’s criminal underworld, Campion is an upper crust adventurer in the mold of Sherlock Homes and Lord Peter Wimsey.

 Unlike her fellow Queens of Crime Agatha Christie and Dorothy L. Sayers, Allingham is less focused on the puzzle of the crime and more on the mix of characters involved.
-In what she called her “plum pudding” approach to writing—a practice still used by modern thriller authors—Allingham likes to create a delicious concoction of characters, settings and themes.
+She called it her “plum pudding” approach to writing.
+Allingham worked to create a delicious concoction of characters, settings and themes.
 Like the serial works of novelist Charles Dickens in the previous century, her books will parcel out a “plum” every few bites, a new morsel of information or excitement to keep the reader hungry for more.

 Today, Allingham is far less read than many of her Golden Age colleagues.
 And that’s a shame.
 A natural born observer, Allingham has a remarkable talent for the language and trappings of a particular time and place.
 Wherever she went, she watched, listened and remembered.
 To read one of her slim volumes is to be transported to a high society manor house, a side street in an interwar English village or a working-class tower block in metropolitan London.
 And each is a trip worth taking.

-Sweet Danger (1933) — Falling firmly between mystery and caper, Sweet Danger finds Campion holed up at the Hotel Beauregard charading as the Hereditary Paladin of Averna.
-A tale of lost heirs, impoverished nobles and demon summoning (really), the book is less a murder mystery and more an example of how the author tried to stretch past the traditional confines of the Golden Age detective.
-While an early death takes a backseat to the exploits that follow, the book illustrates Allingham’s flair for tales of light adventure and gives a wink and a nod to her occult-flavored beginnings.
+Falling firmly between mystery and caper, Sweet Danger finds Campion holed up at the Hotel Beauregard.
+There he charades as the Hereditary Paladin of Averna.
+A tale of lost heirs, impoverished nobles and demon summoning (really), the book suggests less a murder mystery.
+More so, it stands an example of how the author tried to evolve traditional tropes of the Golden Age detective.
+While an early death takes a backseat to the exploits that follow, the book illustrates Allingham’s flair for tales of light adventure.
+It gives a wink and a nod to her occult-flavored beginnings.